jake-bladt/writing/ideas.md

 ## The Computer is Your Frenemy

 The computer network guaranteeing social stability is suffering from bitrot and slowly going mad.
 A self-repair subsystem recruits humans to fix the worst of it.

+## Two Character in Search of a Final Draft

+Two people on a blind date find that they can change the world around them with the lies they tell each other.
+They keep revising the truth until they find one that makes them happy.